cloudfoundry/stratos/README.md

 # Roadmap

-1. Upgrade Stratos Frontend to Angular >= v17 LTS (currently in progress)
+1. Upgrade Stratos Frontend to Angular >= v17 LTS (currently in progress) (v17 EOL is 2025-05-15)
+1. Upgrade Stratos Frontend to Angular 20 (Goal: Completed October 2025)
-1. Convert GoLang backend (Jetstream) to use Cloud Foundry V3 API and remove Vi2 API calls
+1. Convert GoLang backend (Jetstream) to use Cloud Foundry V3 API and remove V2 API calls
 1. Convert Frontend to call either Jetstream API or V3 API directly.
 V3 API calls can require more roundtrips than the V2 APIs they replace.
-1. Upgrade Stratos Frontend to Angular v18-v20 Active/LTS (v17 EOL is 2025-05-15)

 (Please note:  The official repository is at cloudfoundry/stratos and the cloudfoundry-community/stratos will track this but may be used for some testing purposes)